top of page

 • Preoccupation with use due to craving.
 Frequently missed appointments unless opioid renewal expected, refusal when offered non-opioid treatments, intolerance to most non opioid medications, requests for medications with high addictive potential, reports of no relief with anything except opioids.

 The OAD Clinic pain management programmes are led by two of the most senior specialists in the field.
-Dr Arun Bhaskar, MBBS MSc FRCA FFPMRCA FFICM FIPP President of the British Pain Society and Dr Oscar D’Agnone, MD, MRCPsych one of the best regarded addiction psychiatrists in the UK with more than 30 years of experience as academic and clinician.
+Dr Arun Bhaskar, MBBS MSc FRCA FFPMRCA FFICM FIPP President of the British Pain Society and Dr Oscar D’Agnone, MD, MRCPsych one of the best regarded addiction psychiatrists in the UK with more than 30 years of experience as an academic and clinician.

 Dr. Arun Bhaskar MBBS MSc FRCA FFPMRCA FFICM FIPP